 Sad?
 Anxious?
 Can't sleep?
-Trying to Overcome an Addiction?
-Help is Available!!
+Trying to Overcome Addiction?

 Do you or your child feel sad or anxious too much of the time?
-Do you have trouble sleeping, eating, concentrating or thinking clearly?
+Do you have trouble sleeping, eating, concentrating, or thinking clearly?
 Are you concerned, or are others concerned, that you are drinking too much or too often?
-Do you think you might have a drug problem?
+Do you think you might have a substance use problem?
 You are not alone.